go-bindata/go-bindata/README.md

 ### Usage

-Conversion is done on a set of files.
+Conversion is done on one or more sets of files.
 They are all embedded in a new Go source file, along with a table of contents and an `Asset` function, which allows quick access to the asset, based on its name.